|Head of State

 |Presidency of the Council||July – December 2029|

-|Brexit priorities||The Netherlands and the UK are close allies and the UK is the Netherlands’ second biggest trading partner, after Germany.
+|Brexit priorities||The Netherlands and the UK are close allies and the UK is the Netherlands’s second biggest trading partner, after Germany.
 Therefore, the post-Brexit trade deal between the UK and EU will be crucial for the Dutch economy.
 Research in the Netherlands has shown Brexit will cost every Dutch person 1,000 euros.

 |What Mr Rutte said on Brexit||“It would be unwise to force a rapid departure.
 It would be prudent to give Britain time.
 There is a serious economic problem that could hurt the financial position of Britain and have consequences for the rest of Europe.”

 “There is a need to maintain strong ties between their two countries.
 The relationship between the UK and the Netherlands was good, is good and remains good.”

 “It is evident we will maintain mutual interests in future, but that does not take away from the fact we have very tough negotiations coming up.”
-He added they would be particularly tough for the UK.

-The focus was also on security, due to terrorist attacks taking place in neighbouring countries.
+There is also on security, due to terrorist attacks taking place in neighbouring countries.